ZelionGG/XIV_Databar-Continued/README.md

 ## Roadmap

 - [x] Add a Loadout manager (next to the talent manager) that will allow you to change your talents easily
+- [ ] Hearthstones
     - [x] Add a hearthstone randomizer (uses a random hearthstone each time you click the button)
     - [ ] Add an option to favor Hearthstones

 See the [open issues](https://github.com/ZelionGG/XIV_Databar-Continued/issues) for a full list of proposed features (and known issues).